smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

 Mr. Hammer recently [changed his mind](http://hueniverse.com/2014/08/18/nipples-and-poop/) about nipple's appropriateness though, after a language review was conducted of the project:

 >"The nipple module was initially created as an internal component that no one was meant to use except for those working on hapi core.
 I know this sounds like an excuse for picking an inappropriate name, and it is, but it was also what was going through my mind – a public private joke.
-And I’m sorry for that.""
+And I’m sorry for that."

 He went on,

->"But when I asked plainly on Twitter what did people think, the response was strong, quick, and overwhelming.""
+>"But when I asked plainly on Twitter what did people think, the response was strong, quick, and overwhelming."

 ### Poop is rarely appropriate, but sometimes...